-Reported Exploration Phase Points Correctly Correctly determine a machine type of your team and report it +8 successfully to the refbox Incorrectly Wrongly reported machine type -6 Round Total A maximum of 48 points can be achieved by correctly reporting 0 - 48 all 6 production machines.
+Report type Correct Description Points Position yes Correctly determine a machine type of your team and +3 1 OSILIOII report it successfully to the refbox no Wrongly reported machine type -2 Light yes Correctly determine a machine light pattern of your +5 Light team and report it successfully to the refbox no Wrongly reported machine light pattern -4 Round Total - A maximum of 48 points can be achieved by correctly 0-48 reporting all 6 production machines.
 A minimum of 0 points is awarded.